 These bags are quite small and as such extremely mobile.
 The other added bonus of having the bag be the cold source itself is that you don’t have to load up the bag with heavy ice or ice packs.
 This can significantly cut down the overall weight of the bag and make it easier to carry.

 Many of these bags also come with an optional outside zipper area to store more items and most generally have an overhead carrying handle.
 Unfortunately, the build quality is lacking and they tend to fall apart relatively quickly.
 This has a two-part effect in that it can obviously affect the fit and finish of the bag and but it can always directly affect the performance both in handling details as well as how well it keeps things cold.
 Because of this, performance and looks can go downhill drastically if these products start to fall apart.

 There are literally hundreds of different variations, colors, and patterns so no matter the person or their interests there is likely a choice that fits them.
 The bags themselves are relatively plain in terms of features but the wild designs that they have overcome this minor complaint.

 These bags fall into the premium tier, mostly due to their small storage size.
 Overall, however, they are still plenty affordable.
 But for someone who is strictly worried about how much storage volume they are getting for a given price, you may come away disappointed.

 Overall Rating –

 The Packit Freezable Bag Review receives 2 out of 5 coolers.
-The only real bright spot of these products are their huge array of color and pattern choices and its mobile size.
-Beyond that, they do a pretty poor job of keeping items cool for very long (since the bag itself is supposed to be what is doing the cooling), have some construction issues, and are pretty expensive for what you are getting.
+The only real bright spot of these products is their huge array of color and pattern choices and its mobile size.
+Besides that, they do a pretty poor job of keeping items cool for very long (since the bag itself is supposed to be what is doing the cooling), have some construction issues, and are pretty expensive for what you are getting.
 We recommend shopping around for something else.